ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 Several of James' children died in infancy, and according to a history of Huntington Rural Cemetery on [longislandgenealogy.com](http://longislandgenealogy.com/HuntingtonRural.html) these children were *re-buried* there on 22 May 1857: "One of the oldest "rural cemeteries" in Suffolk County, Huntington Rural Cemetery was established in 1853, during the "Rural Cemetery" movement of pre-Civil War America. ...As with many "rural cemeteries" across the country, burials from older family or farm cemeteries were moved to Huntington Rural Cemetery over the decades.
 Thus you will find dates long before 1853, some back into the 18th century, among the burials in this cemetery."

 There is also a census entry for a daughter Cora M. born Jan 1871.
-This is Cora Maria (Mills) Nostrand(Jan 1871 to 20 Oct 1908).
+This is Cora Maria (Mills) Nostrand (Jan 1871 to 20 Oct 1908).
+Cora is listed in the *Index to the Huntington Rural Cemetery 1853-1990*.

 The first three names of possible heirs listed in the [Mills' home deeds]({{% ref "mills-home-brooktondale" %}}) from the time of Emily's death are the children of J. Thomas Mills:
   - Alonzo W. Mills (Jul 1858 to 09 May 1942) Sometimes spelled as Alonso.